sajidahmed12/Food-AI-Bangla-Detect-Bangladeshi-Foods-With-CNN-Object-Detection-F-RCNN/README.md

 # Food-AI-Bangla-Ver.-0.01-Detect-Bangladeshi-Foods-With-CNN-Object-Detection-F-RCNN

 ## Introduction
 This is my project for Pattern Recognition Course.

-The Model Can detect total 4 Classes of Bangladeshi Foods.
+### This Model Can detect total 4 Classes of Bangladeshi Foods.
 * chicken_curry
 * khichuri
 * rice